Wagner Ecology Lab

 Card image

-Jude Bibkewich, MSc student
+Jude Bibkewich, MSc Student

 I completed my Bsc in Ecology, Evolution and Environmental Biology at the University of Alberta.
 My research project focuses on assessing the ecological effect of Caragana arborescens on plant communities in the south boreal of Alberta and Saskatchewan.
 In my pastime, I enjoy drawing and growing a wide range of plant species.